ServiceNow/azimuth/docs/docs/reference/custom-objects/model.md

 A model is defined as a function that takes an utterance as input and outputs a `SupportedOutput` (defined below).
-Some models will output probabilities, whereas other models are "pipelines" which include post-processing steps.
+Some models will output probabilities, whereas other models are "pipelines" which include pre-processing and/or post-processing steps.
 Azimuth supports both these use cases.
 The `model_contract` field from the config will determine how Azimuth will interface with the model, as detailed in this section.